 While we here at The Advocates consider other highways to be more dangerous, Geotab considers Interstate 5 to be the most deadly in all of Washington.
 Cutting a wide swathe from Canada south to Oregon, I-5’s multiple lanes perfectly split Washington State in half and easily has the most traffic of any other highway in the entire Pacific Northwest.
-Every day over 200,000 cars and trucks use I-5 each and every day, amounting to an astounding 73 million people annually (WSDOT).
-Indeed, the sheer amount of traffic is the reason why there have been nearly 300 deaths on I-5 over the last 10 years.
+Every day over 200,000 cars and trucks use I-5 each, amounting to an astounding 73 million people traveling over the interstate annually (WSDOT).
+This high traffic is the reason why there have been nearly 300 deaths on I-5 over the last 10 years.
 If you ever find yourself driving along I-5, maybe do everyone a favor and just slow down.

 2. Highway 2

 US Highway 2 lands on our penultimate spot due to both how rugged the roadway can be and how very remote it is at times.
 If you get in an accident on US 2 traveling between Spokane and Seattle, you could very well be on your own for a time.
 Ambulances and emergency responders often take up to 80 minutes to reach car accident victims on US 2.
 In fact, in the last 15 years alone over 60 people have perished in car accidents on US 2.
 In recent years, the Washington State Department of Transportation has begun to address the more dangerous aspects of US 2 by installing median dividers in hopes of preventing head-on crashes.
 Despite their efforts, however, US 2 remains a potential deathtrap for too many motorists.

 Check Out The Videos Below: